 We have been closely involved with various governments, intergovernmental organizations and civil societies on climate policy and research for some years and share the collective ambition of an orderly transition towards sustainable and resilient economies and communities.
-Amongst a variety of our collaborations and memberships, we are members of the insurance industry initiative ClimateWise, to support the Taskforce on Climate-Related Financial Disclosures ('TCFD'), and to play a leadership role in the formation of the Coalition for Climate Resilient Investment.
+Amongst a variety of our collaborations and memberships, we are members of the insurance industry initiative ClimateWise, to support the Taskforce on Climate-Related Financial Disclosures ('TCFD'), and are active members of the Coalition for Climate Resilient Investment.